 On 25 April 1915, thousands of brave Australian and New Zealand men stormed ashore a foreign beach in the dim light of a breaking dawn.
 Sadly, hundreds would not live to see another dawn as they battled a hidden foe in a land far from home.

 Over the course of the Gallipoli campaign, more than 8,000 Australians were killed in action and many more were wounded in action as a result of the campaign against Ottoman Turkey.

-Whilst Anzac Day rightly commemorates the first battle of Australians in battle, it is fitting that it also commemorates those who served in World War Two, Korea, Malaya, Borneo, Vietnam, Iraq, Afghanistan and in peacekeeping and peacemaking operations around the world.
+As we commemorate the battles during and the end of WWI, we also remember those who served in World War Two, Korea, Malaya, Borneo, Vietnam, Iraq, Afghanistan and in peacekeeping and peacemaking operations around the world.

-With a large number of local events and services happening across Farrer, I encourage everyone to participate in or show their appreciation for the service and sacrifice of others in times of war and peace.
+With a large number of events and services happening across Farrer this year, and particularly planned for Remembrance Day in November, I encourage you to participate in a service to show appreciation for the service and sacrifice of others in times of war and peace.